How to Value Your Small Business for Sale

 The Readiness Checklist

-If you're thinking about selling in the next 1-3 years, start preparing now.
+If you're thinking about selling in the next 1-3 years, it's worth starting preparation now.
 Buyers pay more for businesses that are easy to evaluate and easy to transition.

 Financial preparation: